Freight Movement Redefined

-The Freight Shuttle System (FSS) concept was initiated at the Texas A&M Transportation Institute for the purposes of finding a low-emissions alternative to moving freight and relieving congestion created by trucks in heavy freight corridors.
-The Freight Shuttle moves truck trailers (up to 53 ft.), domestic intermodal containers (up to 53 ft.), and all sizes of ocean shipping containers via emissions-free, electric-powered transporters on elevated guideways in the medians of highways or other rights-of-way over distances of up to 500 miles.
+The Freight Shuttle Xpress (FSX) concept was initiated at the Texas A&M Transportation Institute for the purposes of finding a low-emissions alternative to moving freight and relieving congestion created by trucks in heavy freight corridors.
+The Freight Shuttle moves truck trailers (up to 53 ft.), domestic intermodal containers (up to 53 ft.), and all sizes of ocean shipping containers via emissions-free, electric-powered transporters on elevated guideways in the medians of highways or other rights-of-way over distances of up to 500 miles

 Based on Existing Technologies

 The privately funded FSX is based on a patented application of existing technologies.
 Freight Shuttle has assembled an impressive team of designers, guideway/bridge builders, transportation engineers and construction contractors to create a first-of-its-kind energy efficient, low emission, freight-only transportation system.

 Increased truck traffic on roadways taxes roads beyond their designed capacity, requiring maintenance more often.
 The taxpayer foots the bill.

 Trade has grown significantly in recent decades.
 Most commercial cargo traveling less than 500 miles is currently moved by trucks, which share public roads with private vehicles.
 While economic growth and increased commerce are good things for the state of Texas and the country as a whole, the resulting truck traffic increases traffic congestion, pollution and safety risks for travelers.
 The volume of truck and private vehicle traffic in many areas has grown faster than our transportation infrastructure was designed to handle.